2017 Sinai mosque attack: Reactions

 Egypt declared three days of national mourning following the attack.
 Egyptian President Abdel Fattah el-Sisi said the attack "shall not go unpunished".
 The President also ordered the government to allocate funds for compensating families of the dead.

 The Muslim Brotherhood wrote on Twitter and Facebook that it "condemns in the strongest words" the attack and that those responsible should "renounce extremism and violence".
 Al-Azhar University, Egypt's oldest accredited university, issued a statement condemning the attacks, adding "terrorism will be routed".

 One week after the attack, Grand Imam of al-Azhar Ahmed el-Tayeb, along with Grand Mufti Shawki Allam and Religious Endowments Minister Mokhtar Gomaa, performed Friday prayers at al-Rawda mosque.

 The attack was widely condemned by the international community, with many world leaders issuing official statements and social media posts.
 Turkey declared one day of national mourning on 27 November.

 The Supreme Council for Sufi Orders cancelled street celebrations of Mawlid throughout Egypt as a sign of mourning.

 The Egyptian Organization for Human Rights strongly condemned the attacks, and weeks later issued a report that considered the massacre an attempt of genocide against the Sufi Muslim community of the Sinai Peninsula.
 EOHR also called upon the Egyptian government to provide adequate protection for minorities.

 A three-day opening of the border crossing into Gaza from Rafah, Egypt, scheduled for 25–27 November, was cancelled due to security concerns.
 The Cairo International Film Festival stated in a press release its intention to continue with the festival, and condemned the attacks.

 The Tel Aviv-Yafo Municipality building, the Library of Birmingham, the Kuwait Towers and the CN Tower were illuminated with the colors of the Egyptian flag as a sign of solidarity.
 The lights of the Eiffel Tower were extinguished as well.
 The Royal Hashemite Court flew the Jordanian flag at half-mast.

 Military response

 President el-Sisi vowed to respond with "the utmost force".
-In the days immediately after the attack the Air Force announced that it had pursued and destroyed of some of the militants' vehicles and weapons stocks.
+In the days immediately after the attack the Air Force announced that it had pursued and destroyed some of the militants' vehicles and weapons stocks.
 Airstrikes were also conducted in the neighboring mountains.

 In February 2018, Egypt responded to this attack with major air strikes and land assaults against terrorist positions in Sinai.